The Salvation Army Healthlink Allied Health Services

 About

-The Salvation Army Healthlink Allied Health Services in South Australia is an Allied Health clinic with health professionals onboard providing a variety of therapeutic and direct health services to older Australians in the community.
+The Salvation Army Healthlink in South Australia is an Allied Health clinic with professionals providing a broad range of therapeutic and direct health services to older Australians living in the community.
+We encourage our clients to work closely with our team to develop a unique plan that’s tailored to their requirements.

 - Physiotherapy